michami/MBR/README.md

 These rules are designed to be the foundation of a game, but there's always situations where you will need to use your best judgement.
 This is known as, "rulings over rules".

 For example, I want to grab an orc and throw him over a cliff.
-There's no specific rule for this, but I can make the judgement that it would be a **STR** vs **STR** challenge.
+There's no specific rule for this, but I can make the judgment that it would be a **STR** vs **STR** challenge.

 If you have the resources, these rules can be expanded on with supplemental material.
 For example, specific monster stats, or a set list of weapons, skills, or spells.